kubecost/docs/install-and-configure/advanced-configuration/add-key.md

 ## Verification

-To verify that your key is properly supplied, visit _Settings_ to confirm the final digits are as expected:
+To verify that your key has been applied successfully, visit _Settings_ to confirm the final digits are as expected:

 ![Verifying a product key](/images/add-key-verification.png)